oKatanaaa/kolibrify/README.md

 ## Usage

-Kolibrify is equipped with two primary scripts for training and merging fine-tuned models: `kolibrify-train` and `kolibrify-merge`.
+Kolibrify is equipped with four primary scripts for training and merging fine-tuned models:
+- `kolibrify-train` - finetuning.
+- `kolibrify-merge` - merging lora adapters.
+- `kolibrify-predict` - generating predictions using a finetuned model.
+- `kolibrify-eval-ifeval` - evaluating a finetuned model using instruction-following eval.
 To run those you have to make a YAML configuration file based on the `training_config_template.yaml`, tailored to your project's needs.

 ### Training